allenai/allennlp/tutorials/how_to/using_a_debugger.md

 ```
 python -m allennlp.run train experiments/venue_classifier.json -s /tmp/your_output_dir_here --include-package my_library -o '{"trainer": {"cuda_device": -1}}'
 ```

+(This alternate invocation is required because (seemingly) "attach to local process" only lets you attach to explicit `python` processes.)

 After which you can select "Run > Attach to Local Process",